duckdb/duckdb-web/docs/sql/statements/create_macro.md

 -- create a macro with a common table expression
 -- (parameter names get priority over column names: disambiguate using the table name) CREATE MACRO plus_one(a) AS (WITH cte AS (SELECT 1 AS a) SELECT cte.a + a FROM cte);
--- macro's are schema-dependent, and have an alias: FUNCTION CREATE FUNCTION main.myavg(x) AS sum(x) / count(x);
+-- macros are schema-dependent, and have an alias: FUNCTION CREATE FUNCTION main.myavg(x) AS sum(x) / count(x);
 -- create a macro with default constant parameters CREATE MACRO add_default(a, b := 5) AS a + b;